Facing a Parent's Dementia - The Day They Asked "Who Are You?"

 2. Secure Time for Yourself

 When a caregiver burns out, the quality of care also declines.
 Carve out at least a few hours each week completely away from caregiving.
 Respite care - temporary care services designed to give caregivers a break - exists precisely for this purpose.
+The guilt of "resting while my parent needs me" is the greatest threat to sustainable caregiving.

 3. Find a Place to Express Your Emotions